How To Improve Charge Capture For Your Surgical Practice

 Medical billing compliance is designed to prevent fraud.
 And just like fraud in any industry, this crime can carry a hefty fine.

-Standardize Operational Procedures and Policies
+1. Standardize Operational Procedures and Policies

 The first step to improving the charge capture process is to institute a prescribed workflow, starting from the time the patient arrives until the medical claim is submitted.
 Every department should be involved – from surgeons, to schedulers to billers.
 Protocol should be well documented, and employees should be well trained regarding their individual tasks and the bigger picture.

 With the hectic nature of a medical practice, it’s no surprise that items on paperwork can get checked off incorrectly, charges reported twice by different staff members, and old prescriptions find their way onto new bills.
 To avoid such mistakes and improve billing accuracy, practices should build quality assurance checks into their workflow.
-Adding a system of periodic internal auditing for departments and staff involved in charge capture will reduce the likelihood of errors and punitive fines
+Adding a system of periodic internal auditing for departments and staff involved in the charge capture process will reduce the likelihood of errors and punitive fines

 Introducing new technology or plug-ins, which integrate with your practice’s existing EHR, is worth the investment.